fizt656/compextractor/README.md

 1. Prepare your audio file (MP3, MP4, WAV) and competencies file (text file with definitions).

+2. **Important**: Before running the script, make sure to customize the `test.txt` file with your own competency definitions and update the system prompt in `src/main_combined.py` to match your specific needs.
+See the [Customization](#customization) section for more details.

-2. Run the combined script:
+3. Run the combined script:
    ```bash
    python src/main_combined.py
    ```

-3. Enter file names when prompted (audio, competencies, completion sound).
+4. Enter file names when prompted (audio, competencies, completion sound).

-4. The script will process the audio and generate a `combined_report.html` file.
+5. The script will process the audio and generate a `combined_report.html` file.

-5. Open the HTML file in a web browser to view the comprehensive report.
+6. Open the HTML file in a web browser to view the comprehensive report.

+## Customization

+To adapt ZoneSight to your specific needs:

+1. **Competency Definitions**: Edit the `test.txt` file to include your own competency definitions.
+Each competency should be on a new line, with its name followed by a colon and a brief description.

+2. **System Prompt**: In `src/main_combined.py`, locate the `extract_competency_insights` function.
+Modify the `prompt` variable to reflect your specific requirements for competency analysis.

+3. **Output Customization**: If needed, you can modify the `generate_combined_report` function in `src/main_combined.py` to adjust the HTML structure and styling of the output report.

+Remember to test your changes thoroughly to ensure they work as expected with your specific use case.

 ## Combined Narrative and Data Output